 Memorization of scripts won't be expected.

-Throughout the year, do expect to be invited for an occassional open-show.
+Throughout the year, do expect to be invited to our classroom for the occassional open-show.

-MATERIAL FEE: $20 one time only, due first day of class CASH OR CHECK ONLY
+MATERIAL FEE: $20 one time fee per child - due first day of classes

 Improv Theatre A